 Imagine if you could learn about literary form, research, and revision from masters of the craft.
 The chance to study with acclaimed writers and poets is one of the greatest benefits of an MFA in Creative Writing.
 From intimate writing workshops to incredible readings, their experiences and perspectives can help you fine-tune your craft as you work toward publication.

-Tracy K. Smith, U.S. Poet Laureate and winner of the 2012 Pulitzer Prize for Poetry, recently read from her forthcoming collection, Wade in the Water, and held a craft talk for our CCA MFA in Writing students and local community of writers and artists.
+Tracy K. Smith, U.S. Poet Laureate from 2017 to 2019 and winner of the 2012 Pulitzer Prize for Poetry, recently read from her forthcoming collection, Wade in the Water, and held a craft talk for our CCA MFA in Writing students and local community of writers and artists.
 She offered three fruitful tips to help jump-start your fall writing, and the first one might surprise you.

 Insights from the CCA writer's series